SumUp

+SumUp is a British financial technology company headquartered in London.
+SumUp’s primary product is an EMV card reader and a number of online payment and bank account system for merchants and businesses.

-SumUp is a global financial technology company headquartered in London, United Kingdom.
-SumUp supports more than 3.5 million merchants in over 30 markets worldwide, and operates a product suite of tailor-made business tools created specifically for the micro and nano segment.
+It has over 18 offices across Europe and America.
+As of 2022, SumUp supports more than 3.5 million merchants in over 30 markets worldwide, and operates business tools created specifically for the micro and nano segment.

-SumUp’s primary product offering is an EMV card reader, which can read magnetic strip, chip ("Chip and Pin"), and RFID/NFC.

 History

+Foundation and early years

 The idea of SumUp was conceived in 2011, and the company was founded in 2012.
 Investors include Goldman Sachs, Temasek, Bain Capital Credit, Crestline, Oaktree Capital Management, American Express, BBVA Ventures and Groupon.

 SumUp's first product was officially launched in August 2012.
-Currently, it has offices in: